Weald-Creative/Kairos-SDK-iOS/README.md

 7. **IMPORTANT**: In the "Build Settings" section of your project target, navigate to "Other Linker Flags" and add '-all_load' if not already present.

-8. Import the framework header wherever you want to show an Ad.
+8. Import the framework header wherever you want to use the SDK

 ```
  #import "KairosSDK.h"